pramodbn27/Web-Assignments/Assignment 7/Readme.txt

 5. Placeholder at line No. 19 in main_style.scss and use it at line no 52 and 56.

-6. also some operators are used check line no. 61 and 65 main_style.scss.
+6. also few operators are used check line no. 61 and 65 main_style.scss.

 7. Many other feature are also used in this project.